-Relevant references and citations — with detailed annotations — provided to TED by Gavin Schmidt.
+Relevant notes and citations provided to TED by Gavin Schmidt.

 This first slide is the "Clouds Over North America" animation, derived from the Goddard Earth Observing System Model, Version 5.

 There are 14 orders of magnitude of scale to cover, but only about 10 to go.
 Assuming Moore's law of computation advances continues to hold, giving a rate of one additional order of magnitude resolved per decade, we are unlikely to be capable of explicitly resolving the whole system until after 2100.